JetBrains/marketplace-docs/topics/paid-plugins-general-info/legal-agreements.md

 ## 2. JetBrains Plugin Marketplace Approval Guidelines

-This is a guideline for approval of the plugins, updates and related assets.
+It is a guideline for approval of the plugins, updates, and related assets.
 It's referenced from the JetBrains Marketplace Developer Agreement and is applied towards all plugins (both paid and free.)

 You can find a document here: [https://plugins.jetbrains.com/legal/approval-guidelines](https://plugins.jetbrains.com/legal/approval-guidelines)